 The grip handle of katana is covered with ray skin leather (sa-me’) and wrapped with cord known as ito.
-To hold the handle (tsuka) in place on the nakago, a hole was punched into the steel nakago and a small bamboo peg (mekugi) forced through the handle into the nakago.
+To hold the handle in place, a hole was punched into the steel nakago and a small bamboo peg (mekugi) forced through the handle into the nakago.
 When the handle is removed from a well-made katana by forcing the mekugi out, a swordsmith’s signature should be carved into the nakago.
 The katana is carried in a scabbard known as saya.

 Tachi (太刀).
 Katana and tachi look similar but can be distinguished by locating the mei (signature) on the sword’s nakago under the handle.
 When worn, the mei would be carved on that side of the tang that would face outward when placed in one’s obi.
-Because the tachi was worn with the cutting edge down opposite of the katana, the mdi is on the opposite side of the tang.
+Because the tachi was worn with the cutting edge down opposite of the katana, the mei is on the opposite side of the tang.
 The tachi was often considered as a spare blade for battle.
-There were tachi with variations from the classical weapon that not only included odachi but also included a shorter sword known as kodachi.
-The kodachi was similar in length to wakizashi.
+There were tachi with variations from the classical weapon that not only included odachi but also included a shorter sword known as kodachi with similar length to wakizashi.

 SHORT SWORDS - Shoto